What is Jameld?

 What's this BJZ thing?

 I thought that would be your next question.
 Here's another quote from the same source: "The BJZ is a non-profit notional organization that promotes the use of Jameld and provides a forum for discussion of the language's merits and for the exchange of its culture.
 It was formed in 1983 as the British Jameld Association -- in Jameld Te Britaz Jameld Zolidaton -- and in 1996 was renamed Te Binertglobakläi Jameld Zolidaton, with the official English name the Jameld Association.
 (The word binertglobakläi cannot adequately be translated into English, but it conveys the concept of being global and all-encompassing, yet personal.)
 Now known [slightly more] simply as Binertglobakläi Jameld Zolidaton (without the 'Te')."
-If all this sounds a bit pretentious, remember it's actually just me and some Jameld-tolerant friends.
+If all this sounds a bit pretentious, remember there is no actual organisation: it's a figment of my imagination.

 So, is it all a joke?